Al Kaline

-Albert William Kaline (/ˈkeɪlaɪn/ KAY-line; December 19, 1934 – April 6, 2020), nicknamed "Mr. Tiger", was an American professional baseball right fielder who played his entire 22-season career in Major League Baseball (MLB) for the Detroit Tigers.
+Albert William Kaline (/ˈkeɪlaɪn/ KAY-lyne; December 19, 1934 – April 6, 2020), nicknamed "Mr. Tiger", was an American professional baseball right fielder who played his entire 22-season career in Major League Baseball (MLB) for the Detroit Tigers.
 For most of his career, Kaline played in the outfield, mainly as a right fielder where he won ten Gold Glove Awards and was known for his strong throwing arm.
 He was selected to 18 All-Star Games, including selections each year between 1955 and 1967.
 He was elected to the Baseball Hall of Fame in 1980 in his first year of eligibility.

 Near the end of his career, Kaline also played as first baseman and, in his last season, was the Tigers' designated hitter.
 He retired soon after reaching the 3,000 hit milestone late in the 1974 season.
 Immediately after retiring from playing, he became the Tigers' TV color commentator, a position he held from 1975 until 2002.
 Kaline worked for the Tigers as a front office assistant from 2003 until his death in 2020.